d3/d3-queue/README.md

 ## Installation

 If you use NPM, `npm install d3-queue`.
 If you use Bower, `bower install d3-queue`.
 Otherwise, download the [latest release](https://github.com/d3/d3-queue/releases/latest).
 The released bundle supports AMD, CommonJS, and vanilla environments.
-You can also load directly from [d3js.org](https://d3js.org).
+You can also load directly from [d3js.org](https://d3js.org), either as a standalone library or as part of the [D3 4.0 alpha](https://github.com/mbostock/d3/tree/4).
 In a vanilla environment, a `d3_queue` global function is exported:

 ```html
 <script src="https://d3js.org/d3-queue.v2.min.js"></script>